-However, several ineligibility factors may prevent victims of child sex trafficking and CSEC from accessing an award.
+As noted above, however, several ineligibility factors may prevent victims of child sex trafficking and CSEC from accessing an award.
 Pursuant to Ark.
 Code Ann. § 16-90-712(a)(1)-(6) (Conditions for reparations - Changes in awards),

 Reparations shall not be awarded: